Influence of the Spectral Energy Distribution of Reionization-Era Sources on the Lyman-$\alpha$ Forest: Methodology

 \subsection{The cosmological hydrodynamic simulation}

-To obtain the gas and source distribution and properties, we have used outputs at redshift 5.16 to 15 from a cosmological hydrodynamical simulation performed in a comoving cubic box of size 20 $h^{-1}$ cMpc with the parallel Tree-PM smoothed particle hydrodynamics (SPH) code \texttt{p-GADGET-3}, which is an updated version of \texttt{GADGET-2} \citep{Volker2001,gadget2}.
+To obtain the gas and source distribution and properties, we have used outputs at redshift 5.16 to 15 from \texttt{Sherwood}-type cosmological hydrodynamic simulation \citep{Bolton2017} performed in a comoving cubic box of size 20 $h^{-1}$ cMpc \footnote{The simulation volume here represents a compromise between capturing large-scale structure and achieving the spatial resolution required for full 3D radiative transfer.
+While such a volume does not fully sample the rarest, large-scale Ly$\alpha$ opacity fluctuations, the analysis in this work focuses on statistics that are expected to be robust to finite-volume effects.
+Moreover, the primary aim of this study is to quantify relative differences between models with different ionizing SEDs using the same underlying density field and radiative transfer framework, rather than to fully reproduce the observed Ly$\alpha$ opacity distribution.
+For this purpose, a 20~$h^{-1}$~cMpc volume is sufficient to robustly capture the bulk Ly$\alpha$ forest statistics considered here.} with the parallel Tree-PM smoothed particle hydrodynamics (SPH) code \texttt{p-GADGET-3}, which is an updated version of \texttt{GADGET-2} \citep{Volker2001,gadget2}.
 The box contains $2\times1024^{3}$ gas and dark matter particles, each of mass $m\rm{_{gas}}=9.97 \times 10^{6}\, h^{-1} M_{\odot}$ and $m\rm{_{DM}}=5.37 \times 10^{7}\, h^{-1} M_{\odot}$, respectively.
 Haloes are identified using the friends-of-friends algorithm with a linking length of $0.2$ times the mean inter-particle separation.
 The gravitational softening length for the simulation is set to 1/30th of the mean linear interparticle spacing, and star formation is incorporated using a simple and computationally efficient prescription which converts all gas particles with overdensity $\Delta > 10^{3}$ and temperature $T<10^{5} \rm{K}$ into collisionless stars \citep{Viel2004,Viel2013}.
-Note that because of this simple treatment, the simulation does not self-consistently model star formation and feedback, but is perfectly appropriate to investigate IGM properties \citep{keating2016,kulkarni2016,mallik2024}.
+Note that, due to this simplified treatment, the simulation does not self-consistently model star formation and stellar feedback.
+However, the Ly$\alpha$ forest statistics considered here primarily probe the low-density diffuse IGM ($\Delta \lesssim 10$), where gas dynamics are dominated by gravitational collapse and photoheating, and are only weakly sensitive to the detailed modelling of star formation and feedback.
+Feedback effects are largely confined to high-density regions near galaxies, while the forest absorption at $z\gtrsim4$ arises predominantly from gas well beyond the virial radii of typical sources \citep{Viel2013,Keating2016,Nasir2017}.
+The simulations adopt a spatially uniform, optically thin ionizing background based on the \citet{Haardt2012} model, which is turned on at $z=9$ and evolves with redshift to set the baseline ionization and thermal state of the diffuse IGM, which is used to set the gas pressure smoothing scale in the simulation.
+Note that this is used to approximately capture the impact on gas dynamics during the simulation, but is then discarded and recomputed more accurately in this work, as discussed in the following sections.
 The model adopts a Planck 2013 consistent cosmology \citep{planck2013} with $\rm{\Omega_{m}=0.308}$, $\rm{\Omega_{\Lambda}=0.692}$, $\rm{\Omega_{b}=0.0482}$, $\rm{\sigma_{8}=0.829}$, $\rm{\mathit{n}_{s}=0.963}$, $h=0.678$, where the symbols have their usual meaning.
 Throughout the paper, the gas is assumed to be of primordial composition with a hydrogen and helium number fraction of 0.92 and 0.08, respectively.